varbhat/exatorrent/README.md

 ## Contribute
 You are welcome to contribute .
 Please Read the [contributing docs](docs/CONTRIBUTING.md) first.

-## Sponsor
+## Donate
-If you like this Project , please consider this as an opportunity to sponsor / donate to this project .
+If you like this Project , please consider this as an opportunity to donate to this project .
 This would help me maintain this project and also work on other Open Source Projects .
-Use [Liberapay](https://liberapay.com/varbhat) , [Paypal](https://www.paypal.me/varbhat) , [Ko-fi](https://ko-fi.com/varbhat) or [UPI](https://en.wikipedia.org/wiki/Unified_Payments_Interface) (VPA: `mailvarbhat@okhdfcbank`) to Sponsor / Donate to this Project .
+Use [Liberapay](https://liberapay.com/varbhat) , [Paypal](https://www.paypal.me/varbhat) , [Ko-fi](https://ko-fi.com/varbhat) or [UPI](https://en.wikipedia.org/wiki/Unified_Payments_Interface) (VPA: `varbhat@icici`) to Donate to this Project .

+You might want to checkout [Jetbrains](https://jb.gg/OpenSource) and their awesome IDEs and tools for software developers.
+Their Tools are really very good and empowering.
+[Jetbrains](https://jb.gg/OpenSource) supports the development of `exatorrent` with it's [IDEs](https://www.jetbrains.com/opensource/).

 ## License
 [GPL-v3](LICENSE)